constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/preliminary_results.md

 I am also participating in a group with other researchers to investigate how to use Solid for the use case of social media applications and medical applications in a  P2P manner and while preserving privacy.
 Lastly, I experimented with GLTQP in Comunica for the use case of fragmented databases.

+<span class="comment" data-author="RT">The text above is too vague.
+We'll need to make each thing more concrete, but only if we can show something preliminary already, or can say what kind of methodology we applied.</span>